espinr/activioty/docs/components.md

 The check process at *Checkpoints* may vary depending on the features of the device in use.
 For instance, some *Checkpoints* may read UHF RFID tags; others may be based on physical keyboards where marshals type the bib numbers when competitors go through the virtual gate.

+In terms of arquitecture, both *Controller* and *Checkpoint(s)* are **MQTT Clients**.
+These clients will be implemented using the specific [Eclipse Paho](https://www.eclipse.org/paho/) distribution, that provides solutions for all device platforms the project has.

+## MQTT Broker

+Apart from these MQTT *pubsub* clients there is a **MQTT Broker** in charge of delivering messages.
+It is not repesented in the image to simplify the model.

+Eclipse [Mosquitto](https://mosquitto.org/) is the implementation selected for the MQTT Broker.
+This Open Source MQTT v3.1/v3.1.1 Broker will be installed on a reliable device with a strong internet connection.

 ## Personae